 No one’s side effects should be dismissed or brushed aside as just things one needs to live with.
 Too many women (and men) do still suffer in silence and hesitate to bring up side effects that are difficult to talk about and/or manage.

-That attitude of, well you’re alive aren’t you; maybe you should just be grateful, content and quiet is out there.
-I have actually had such a thing said to me (not in those exact words) by a physician no less.
+That attitude of, well you’re alive; maybe you should try to be more grateful (I think this really means be more quiet) is out there.
+I actually had such a thing said to me (not in those exact words) by a physician no less.

 This is such a loaded question.
-I think it’s also sort of an unfair one as it can place guilt on a person by making her wonder why she isn’t more capable of tolerating the ‘ inconveniences’.
+It’s also an unfair one as it can place guilt on a person by making her/him wonder why she/he isn’t more capable of tolerating the ‘ inconveniences’.

 Have you ever been made to feel guilty about about not tolerating side effects?
 Not a good feeling is it?